lzim/teampsd/mtl_facilitate_workgroup/checklists/fidelity_training_checklist.md

 - [ ] 4.
 We are supporting shared team decision-making in this project.

 **Sessions 10-12- Rate the following 2 items.**
 - [ ] 1.
-We recognized local challenges for our (this) and came up with good solutions.
+We recognized local challenges for our (this) team and came up with good solutions.
 - [ ] 2.
 We developed strategies that are likely to work for our (this) team.